chfog/cycle_counter/README.md

 ## Installation

-1. Begin by installing the latest version of [Python3](#https://www.python.org/downloads/windows/).
+1. Begin by installing the latest version of [Python 3](https://www.python.org/downloads/windows/).
 1. Click the green "Clone or Download" above, and download the ZIP.
 1. Unzip the file and click `installer.py`.
 1. On your desktop, you should now find two folders and a file `blender.py`. `blender.py` is the file that will launch CycleCounter, `cycle_counter` is a folder containing other source code (you shouldn't need to touch it), and `Pitcher` is exactly that: the pitcher you will use the blender on.